10 Notable Facts About Vampire Squids

 Vampire squids have light-producing organs called photophores that cover their bodies.
 This is how the vampire squid creates bioluminescent mucus.
 This mucus protects them from predators.
 Using mucus, they create a glow-in-the-dark effect from the tips of their tentacles.
 As the vampire squid uses this tactic, the lights will have the predator dazed and confused as the vampire squid makes its escape.
 As vampire squids know, even though light can scare away a predator, it can also attract larger, more deadly predators.
 They tend to use this ability only at the most dangerous times.

-In the past, scientists thought vampire squids were slow swimmers, but now they know otherwise!
+In the past, scientists thought vampire squids were slow swimmers, but now they know otherwise.
 These creatures are actually crafty swimmers and can propel themselves with large bursts of energy.
 Although they can swim fast, the only downside is they cannot keep up this pace for very long.
-Also, vampire squids have a structure called a statocyst, which enables them to be agile and balanced.
+Also, vampire squid have a structure called a statocyst, which enables them to be balanced in the water.
 They move at a speed of two body lengths per second.

-9. Vampire Squids Are Also Known As Detritivores
+9. Vampire Squid Are Also Known as Detritivores

 A young Vampire squid swimming among white particles in Monterey Bay National Marine Sanctuary.